Dre Campbell Farm

 If you think you have a codling moth infestation, there are several natural ways to deal with the issue.

-One is to place a band around apple trees or other affected plants to help capture and kill adult moths and moth worms.
+One is to place a band around apple tree trunks or other affected plants to help trap the moth larvae.
 You can also pick off the infested fruits by hand.

-Below is a comprehensive list of the different DIY remedies and organic solutions.
+Below is a comprehensive list of the different natural remedies you can try.

 1. Beneficial Nematodes